-- variations in the level of total compensation expense due to, among other things, incentive compensation, equity awards, changes in our employee count (including the addition of new investment teams) and product mix and competitive factors; and - · expenses, such as distribution fees, rent, professional service fees, technology and data-related costs, incurred, as necessary, to operate and grow our business.
+- variations in the level of total compensation expense due to, among other things, incentive compensation, equity awards, changes in our employee count (including the addition of new investment teams) and product mix and competitive factors; and - expenses, such as distribution fees, rent, professional service fees, technology and data-related costs, incurred, as necessary, to operate and grow our business.

-Our largest operating expenses are compensation and benefits and distribution and marketing expenses.
 A significant portion of our operating expenses are variable and fluctuate in direct relation to our assets under management and revenues.
 Even if we experience declining revenues, we expect to continue to make the expenditures necessary for us to manage our business.
 As a result, our profits may decline.